A Guide to the Chaga Mushroom

 Chaga Dangers and Side Effects?

-If you don't have kidney problems, chaga mushrooms are completely safe to consume.
-However, if you are prone to kidney stones, it's best to avoid them, as the oxalates from the mushroom can increase the risk of kidney stones.
+If you don't have kidney problems, chaga mushrooms are completely safe to consume at a recommended dosage.
+However, if you are prone to kidney stones, it's best to take low doses, as the oxalates from the chaga mushroom can increase the risk of kidney stones.

-You should probably also avoid chaga mushrooms if you are pregnant or breastfeeding, as there aren't any studies on the effects of chaga on infants.
+You should probably refrain from taking chaga mushrooms if you are pregnant or breastfeeding, as there aren't any studies on the effects of chaga on infants.

 Aside from the above caveats, the risks of chaga are minimal.